Algorithmic Randomness in Continuous-Time Markov Chains: Introduction

-Section 4 is where we confront the main challenge of algorithmic randomness in CTMCs, the fact that they operate in continuous, rather than discrete, time.
-There we develop the algorithmic randomness of sequences ${\bf t} = (t_0, t_1, ...)$ of sojourn times $t_i$ relative to corresponding sequences ${\bl} = (\lambda_0, \lambda_1, ...)$ of nonnegative real-valued rates $\lambda_i$.
+Section~\ref{sec:rsst} is where we confront the main challenge of algorithmic randomness in CTMCs, the fact that they operate in continuous, rather than discrete, time.
+There we develop the algorithmic randomness of sequences $\b{t} = (t_0, t_1, \ldots)$ of sojourn times $t_i$ relative to corresponding sequences ${\bl} = (\lambda_0, \lambda_1, \ldots)$ of nonnegative real-valued rates $\lambda_i$.
 Each $\lambda_i$ in such a sequence is regarded as defining an exponential probability distribution function $F_{\lambda_i}$, and the sojourn times $t_i$ are to be independently random relative to these.
-We use a careful binary encoding of sojourn times to define ${\bl}$-{\it martingales} that bet along sequences of sojourn times, and we again follow the Schnorr approach, defining a sequence {\bf $t$} of sojourn times to be ${\bl}$-{\it random} if there is no lower semicomputable ${\bl}$-martingale that succeeds in it.
+We use a careful binary encoding of sojourn times to define ${\bl}$-{\it martingales} that bet along sequences of sojourn times, and we again follow the Schnorr approach, defining a sequence $\b{t}$ of sojourn times to be ${\bl}$-{\it random} if there is no lower semicomputable ${\bl}$-martingale that succeeds on it.

-In section 5 we put the developments of sections 3 and 4 together.
+In section~\ref{sec:mmctmc} we put the developments of sections 3 and 4 together.
 A {\it trajectory} of a continuous-time Markov chain $C$ is a sequence {$\btau$} of ordered pairs $(q_n,t_n)$, where $q_n$ is a state of $C$ and $t_n$ is the sojourn time that $C$ spends in state $q_n$ before jumping to state $q_{n+1}$.
 For each continuous-time Markov chain $C$, we define the notion of a $C$-{\it martingale}.
-Following Schnorr once again, we define a trajectory $\btau$ of C to be {\it random} if no lower semicomputable martingale succeeds on it.
-As an example application we then prove that, in any stochastic chemical reaction network, {\it every} random trajectory $\btau$ with bounded molecular counts has the {\it non-Zeno property} that infinitely many reactions do not occur in any finite interval of time.
-We also give a Kolmogorov complexity characterization of the randomness of trajectories of continuous-time Markov chains.
+In section~\ref{sec:rctmct}, following Schnorr once again, we define a trajectory $\btau$ of $C$ to be {\it random} if no lower semicomputable martingale succeeds on it.
+We prove analogs of Schnorr's theorem and van Lambalgen's theorem for CTMC trajectories.
+In section 7, we give a Kolmogorov complexity characterization of the randomness of trajectories of continuous-time Markov chains.
+As an example application, we prove in section 8 that, in any stochastic chemical reaction network, {\it every} random trajectory $\btau$ with bounded molecular counts has the {\it non-Zeno property} that infinitely many reactions do not occur in any finite interval of time.
+That is, random trajectories with bounded molecular counts do not exhibit ``finite-time blowup.''